srijan-paul/blog/11ty/bfinbf.md

 ## Come take a look !

-Interested in the code ?
+Interested in the code?
 As usual, it lives [here](https://github.com/srijan-paul/meep) on github.
 I'd usually say _"feel free to fork and run wild with your ideas !"_ but this one is a codebase botched together in a sleepless weekend and then patched with comments.
 So tread carefully, I can't gaurantee everything I wrote in the comments is accurate